 Pros

-• +Lightest option in test group at 0.8 oz
+• +Lightest option in the comparison group at 0.8 oz

 • +Semi-rimless design provides open peripheral visual field